cee-elle/just-the-docs/docs/testing_with_postman.md

 ![Send Test](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/testing2.png)

-**Great job!** You have come along way from understanding and creating your first request to now testing them in Postman!
+**Great job!** You have come a long way from understanding and creating your first request to now testing them in Postman!
 How does it feel?